Top 5 Things To Serve With Cheese!

-So let's get right into it.
+So let's get right into it!

 Head to your local fruit market and pick several fruits to serve alongside your cheese plate.
-Here's the only catch; no apples, pears or grapes.
+Here's the only catch; no apples, pears, or grapes.
 Everything else is fair game.

 I'm loving the fresh Quince right now.
 I let them ripen and then serve thin wedges with my cheese.
 Go find some right now, they probably won't be around for too much longer.

 If I was doing a cheese and chocolate tasting and I wanted to seriously examine the combinations, I would probably just focus these two items and nothing else.
 There's so much going on already.

 I don't know much about chocolate but my local chocolate shop does.
-We tried them all with 6 different cheeses and it was awesome.
-The guests loved it and thought it was super fun.
+We tried them all with 6 different cheeses and it was incredible!
+The guests loved it and thought it was a great time.

 I'm currently loving Nutty Honey by Rosewood Estates.
 It's a simple combination but works so well.

 This one depends on the timing of your cheese plate.
 If you're serving it on its own, before or during dinner then it works.
-If you're doing it as a dessert course then skip this one :)
+If you're doing it as a dessert course then skip this one :).

-Olives, grilled artichokes, sun dried tomatoes, marinated mushrooms, grilled eggplant, tapenades and more.
+Olives, grilled artichokes, sun dried tomatoes, marinated mushrooms, grilled eggplant, tapenades, and more.
 All great with a certain type of cheese.
-I tend to only serve them with aged cheeses like Manchego, Pecorino and other hard cheeses.
+I tend to only serve them with aged cheeses like Manchego, Pecorino, and other hard cheeses.

 Doesn't work as well for bries and triple cremes, for me at least.
 I find the richness of the antipasto with the richness of brie is just too much.
-The only soft cheeses I actually love with antipasto are fresh goat cheeses (Valancay, Chevrot, Pouligny, etc) if you can get your hands on them.
+The only soft cheeses I actually love with antipasto are fresh goat cheeses (Valancay, Chevrot, Pouligny, etc.) if you can get your hands on them.